monoid/monoid.github.io/content/posts/arm-coroutines.md

 #[unsafe(naked)]
 #[no_mangle]
 unsafe extern "C" fn trampoline() {
-    // the stack and registers are set by the `Runtime::spawn`:
+    // The stack and registers are set by the `Runtime::spawn`:
     // 1. the stack is aligned by 16 bytes boundary
-    // 2. rbx contains guard's address
+    // 2. rax contains f's address
-    // 3. rax contains f's address
+    // 3. rbx contains guard's address
     naked_asm! {
-        "push rbx",
+        "push rbx",  // sp is incremented by 8
-        "call rax",  // now it is aligned again at the f invocation "ret",       // after returning to guard, it is aligned again };
+        "call rax",  // sp is incremented by 8 and now it is aligned again at the f invocation
+        // after return, it is aligned by 8
+        "ret",       // after returning to the `guard`, it is aligned by 16 again };
 }
 ```

+#### Homework 3.1
+> Write a version that works on both architectures.

 <!-- Local Variables: -->
 <!-- spell-fu-buffer-session-localwords: ("coroutine" "coroutines" "MacOS" "stackful" "callee") -->